hpssjellis/ip-camera-json-ajax-on-a-webpage/README.md

 # ip-camera-json-ajax-on-a-webpage
 Getting the massive amount of data from the wifi IP Camera for Android onto a web page using AJAX

-I said that the cell phone was a great device for getting sensor infomation in my video at
+I said that the cell phone was a great device for getting sensor infomation in my IoT RANT video at

 https://www.youtube.com/watch?v=1ZYcCXPAMPo

-and herre is the way to do it 11 months later.
+and here is the way to do it 11 months later.